.

 Domain Names.
 In trademark infringement cases involving domain names, the Ninth Circuit has affirmed the use of an additional instruction indicating that three of the Sleekcraft factors: (i) similarity of plaintiff’s and defendant’s mark; (ii) relatedness of services; and (iii) simultaneous use of the Internet as a marketing channel, otherwise known as the “Internet Troika,” are of greater importance.
 Internet Specialties W., Inc. v.
 Milon-Digiorgio Enters., Inc., 559 F.3d 985, 989 (9th Cir.
 2009) (holding that law of Ninth Circuit “places greater import on the ‘Internet Troika’ in Internet cases”).”
 9th Cir. (n.d.).
 15.18 infringement-likelihood of confusion-factors-sleekcraft test (15 U.S.C. §§ 1114(1) and 1125(a)). | Model Jury Instructions.

-I have seen a few examples where the plaintiffs, confronted with an “Anti-SLAPP Motion to Strike,” desperately tried to dismiss their own lawsuits.
+I have seen a few examples where the plaintiffs, confronted with an “Anti-SLAPP Special Motion to Strike,” desperately tried to dismiss their own lawsuits.
 Plaintiffs can’t avoid facing Anti-SLAPP motions’ merits.
 The consequences of misusing the justice system can be severe in California.
 This is a risky game, as I believe we would likely have the opportunity to file a SLAPPback lawsuit § 425.18.
 Damage awards are often in the millions.

 The Lanham Act (the board would claim liability under this law) only awards the plaintiffs attorney’s fees in exceptional circumstances.
 Successful anti-SLAPP motions and SLAPPbacks are always awarded attorney’s fees.